MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/GRAMMARS.md

 include the grammar, but some changes may still appear.
 (See task list for potential changes.)

+1. **Alpha: Intention to become stable**:
+Such a grammar is relatively fresh, but intended to become stable and useful.
+Changes may occur, e.g. when restructuring or bug fixing.

 1. **Deprecated**:
 The grammar should not be used anymore, it is deprecated and a newer version of the content exists in another grammar.